Macuyiko/minecraft-python/README.md

 * `canaryconsole.serverconsole.port [int]`: port to bind the interpreter server to (default: 44444)
 * `canaryconsole.serverconsole.maxconnections [int]`: maximum number of simultaneous connections (default: 10)

-Logging into the interpreter server can be done using telnet, e.g. `telnet 127.0.0.1 44444` you will be prompted for the password and an interpreter will be spawned after succesful authentication.
+Logging into the interpreter server can be done using telnet, e.g. `telnet 127.0.0.1 44444` you will be prompted for the password and an interpreter will be spawned after successful authentication.
+(I suggest you use a RAW connection from Putty, however, to make life easier as this allows to use backspace -- Windows' default telnet client does not.)

-Both for the GUI based and server based interpreter, it's a good idea to execute `from net.canarymod import Canary` as your first command, al you'll need this for anything else.
+Both for the GUI based and server based interpreter, it's a good idea to execute `from net.canarymod import Canary` as your first command, as you'll need this for anything else.

+If you want to have a look at the plugin's source (optional):

+* `CanaryConsole`: Eclipse project for the plugin.
+* `BukkitConsole`: Eclipse project originally built on top of Bukkit.
+I've made some changes for this to work on [Spigot](http://www.spigotmc.org/), but you'll need to compile this yourself if you want to use this version.
+Note that:
+	* You'll need to place the libs from the `lib` folder in a `lib` folder in your Spigot folder, i.e. don't use the libs of `PlaceInCanaryMod/lib` above.
+	* You don't need the `python` folder, as the default configuration does not spawn a GUI interpreter, but only allows for incoming connections.
+This is because Spigot enforces that some API calls are made on the Spigot thread.
+The server-client based interpreter already ensures that this happens in the correct way, but the GUI interpreter does not.
+You can do this yourself (wrap your commands in a `BukkitRunnable` to do so).
+	* Naturally, you import `from org.bukkit import Bukkit` for this to work.